Kenshi2358/misc/rust/readme.md

 "request": "launch",
 "program": "${workspaceFolder}/rust/hello_world/target/debug/hello_world",

-If you ever want to rename a rust folder:
+To rename a rust folder:
 1) Rename the folder.
 2) Update the Cargo.toml and cargo.lock package name to the new name.
 3) Remove the target directory since it contains build artifacts and other temporary files.